In a food processor, place the flour, salt, and sugar and process

 Filling: In a

-the berries and gently toss to combine.
+and lemon juice and gently toss to combine.

-and dot with the 1 tablespoon of butter.
+and dot with the butter.

 Then, lightly brush the rim of the pastry shell with cream.
+Starting

-milk and sprinkle with a little sugar.
+with a little sugar.

 Bake the pie for